Vivekanand-Sahu/vivekanand-sahu.github.io/_pages/about.md

 ---

+👋 Hello!
 I’m Vivekanand Sahu, a Master of Science in Machine Learning and Data Science candidate at the University of California San Diego.
 With a strong foundation in AI, data science, and software development, I am passionate about building scalable, deployment-ready AI systems.

 ## 🔍 Experience & Background

-My journey spans cutting-edge research and industry experience, including roles at **Alkermes, Duarte Lab, Shiley Eye Institute, Berg Lab, and LTIMindtree**.
+My journey spans cutting-edge research and industry experience, including roles at **Alkermes, UC San Diego, Duarte Lab and LTIMindtree**.
 I have worked on **AI-driven drug discovery, medical AI, NLP systems, and cloud-based ML solutions**.
 I also **founded the AI Robotics team DJS Antariksh** and played a key role in transforming **EVs into autonomous vehicles** with **Team DJS Racing**.

 ## 💻 Technical Expertise